kpunith8/Links-and-Tutorials/Tools, Links and Libraries.md

 ## JS

-- `webpack` - bundler
-- `gulp` - task runner like npm
-- `gulp-connect`- runs a local web dev server
-- `gulp-open` - opens a URL in the browser
-- `browserify` (bundles JS), reactify (transforms JSX to JS)
-- `vinyl-source-stream`- Use conventional text streams with gulp
 - `LABjs` - JS job loader
 - `npm-run-all` - run parallel tasks
 - `nprogress` - to show the indicator on top of the page